 Oceans cover 71 percent of the Earth’s surface, and while many cruising enthusiasts cross vast expanses of ocean every year, how many can say they’ve gone exploring beneath the waves?

 Like military submarines, recreational submersibles are designed to operate under water.
-Unlike commercial submarines, mini submarines require the support of a surface vessel – a yacht – to replenish their power and air.
+Unlike commercial submarines, small submarines require the support of a surface vessel – a yacht – to replenish their power and air.
 They are also smaller, have a shorter range, no living quarters and little, if any, practical use at the surface.
 What they do have is the ability to transport family, friends, even clients, to our planet’s amazing underwater world.

 Just About Anything Goes

-Today’s recreational submarines accommodate from two to a dozen passengers and range in price from under $600,000 to over $75 million.
+Today’s recreational private submarines accommodate from two to a dozen passengers and range in price from under $600,000 to over $75 million.
 Facts and features personal submarines have in common include: Distortion-free acrylic domes/spheres to ensure crystal clear views; typical cruising speeds of a little over 1 mile per hour and top speeds of up to 3.5 miles per hour; and eco-friendly electric propulsion systems that enable them to run anywhere from four to 18 hours per charge.

 The depths pressurized mini submarines can reach varies from two or three hundred feet to thousands.
 For example, the five-person Antipodes descends to 1,000 feet and runs up to eight hours per charge; whereas, a two-person Triton dives to 660 feet and operates underwater for about six hours.